Zeng-WH/Zeng-WH/README.md

-I am **Weihao Zeng**, a postgraduate student at the Pattern Recognition and Intelligent System Laboratory([PRIS-NLP](https://pris-nlp.github.io/en/#hero)), Beijing University of Posts and Telecommunications, advised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
-I am also a Research Assistant at the Hong Kong University of Science and Technology, supervised by [Prof. Junxian He](https://jxhe.github.io/).
-Previously, I obtained my Bachelor's degree from the Mathematics Department of the same university.
-My research interests include **large language models(LLMs), instruction tuning, and dialogue systems**.
-I have published several papers at top conferences, including ACL, ICLR, SIGIR, EMNLP, and NAACL.
+I am **Weihao Zeng**, an incoming PhD student supervised by [Prof. Junxian He](https://jxhe.github.io/) at the Hong Kong University of Science and Technology starting in the fall of 2025.
+My research interests primarily focus on large language model alignment, encompassing **SFT data engineering** and exploration of model **reasoning capabilities**.
+Previously, I focused on task-oriented dialogue systems, including dialogue pre-training.
+I have published several papers at NLP conferences such as ACL, ICLR, SIGIR, EMNLP, and NAACL.

 Feel free to email me for any form of academic cooperation !

-**I am actively seeking PhD Program opportunities for the Fall of 2025 ^_^**

 # 🔥 News